Octavian Saiu: Career

-Throughout the years, he has hosted cultural conversations with Tim Robbins, Jin Xing, Neil LaBute, Eric-Emmanuel Schmitt, Ohad Naharin, Jaroslaw Fret, Mao Weitao, Laetitia Casta,Stan Lai, Stanley Wells, Robert Lepage, Robert Wilson, Sasha Waltz, Thomas Ostermeier, Declan Donnellan, Akram Khan, Israel Galvan, Andrei Serban and many others.
+Throughout the years, he has hosted cultural conversations with Tim Robbins, John Malkovich, Mikhail Baryshnikov, Bill Murray, Kathleen Turner, Wole Soyinka, Jin Xing, Neil LaBute, Eric-Emmanuel Schmitt, Ohad Naharin, Jaroslaw Fret, Mao Weitao, Laetitia Casta, Stan Lai, Stanley Wells, Robert Lepage, Robert Wilson, Sasha Waltz, Anne Teresa de Keersmaeker, Thomas Ostermeier, Ivo Van Hove, Jan Fabre, Declan Donnellan, Akram Khan, Israel Galvan, Andrei Serban and many others.

 On the occasion of the Day of the National Culture, the 15th of January 2020, the President of Romania awarded him the title, Knight of the Order of Cultural Merit.
 The distinction was offered "as a sign of appreciation for his important activity dedicated to theatre criticism, and for the professionalism that he has shown in promoting Romanian theatrical creation".

+In 2024, Saiu received The Honorary Award of The Ministry of Culture of Romania as a sign of recognition for his transformative role in theatre leadership, as well as for his “extraordinary contribution to promoting the art of dialogue between artists, performing arts professionals and audiences alike”.
+This distinction marked his 20 years as the host of the Dialogues of the Sibiu International Theatre Festival - [FITS].

 During the pandemic, Saiu was very active as a conference chair and public speaker, promoting the idea that "theatre is not a commodity, but a cultural necessity".
 He held events in both English and Romanian: talks, conferences and dialogues with artists and scholars for his Bucharest seasonal series, for Sibiu International Theatre Festival, for International Theatre Institute (ITI-UNESCO), for Tokyo Festival, for IATC Hong Kong etc. After a conversation with the leaders of International Theatre Institute (ITI-UNESCO), ASSITEJ, and UNIMA, he launched the Manifesto for Theatre and Performing Arts.
 As the chair of the international conference 'This and That and That: the Multiple Roles of the Theatre Artist – the Double Meaning of Performative Criticism', he was described by Jason Hale as "one [of] the greatest connectors in the world of theatre".

 In July 2022, Saiu founded the International Association of Theatre Leaders [IATL], an entity that gathers some of the most prominent figures from the field of performing arts with a proven leadership track record:

 „What the world of theatre and the theatre of the world need now is leadership – in other words, the vision, the energy, the talent, the ability, the expertise of those who can help everyone else fulfil their goals and live their dreams.
 In the face of so much adversity, it is only through such values that theatre can regain its strength.”